Digital Diagnostics Provides New Designation to Top Executives

 CORALVILLE, Iowa, Jan.
-13, 2022 /PRNewswire/ -- Digital Diagnostics recently announced the designation of co-founder has been given to the company's CEO and President/COO, John Bertrand and Seth Rainford, respectively after a Board vote.
-The new designations follow the company name change from IDx-DR to Digital Diagnostics.
-These C-suite updates recognize the growth plans and innovation as the company seeks to advance the use of Artificial Intelligence (AI) across additional clinical applications.
+19, 2022 /PRNewswire/ -- Digital Diagnostics recently announced the designation of Co-Founder to the company's CEO and President/COO, John Bertrand and Seth Rainford, respectively, after a Board of Directors confirmation.
+The new designations follow the company rebrand from IDx Technologies to Digital Diagnostics, and significant growth from an autonomous AI diagnostic company focused on eye diseases, to a comprehensive autonomous AI platform.
+The platform opens future capabilities of diagnosing hundreds of diseases and improving outcomes for a wide range of patients.
+These C-suite updates recognize the growth plans and innovations of a company that seeks to advance the use of AI across additional clinical applications.

-"John and Seth have the vision to make Digital Diagnostics a world-class leader in healthcare diagnostic testing," said Michael Abramoff, M.D., Ph.D., founder and executive chairman of Digital Diagnostics.
-"I created the IDx-DR product because I recognized a gap in diabetic patient care.
-As an ophthalmologist, it pained me to see how diabetic retinopathy was not only robbing patients of their eyesight, but also their livelihood.
-IDx-DR was the solution to closing the care gap and getting this necessary screening done at point-of-care.
-Under John and Seth's leadership we are getting IDx-DR into the health systems and communities with high indices of diabetes and improving patient care.
-However, IDx-DR is only the beginning and our leaders have an aggressive road map of product development to scale across specialties."
+"John and Seth have the vision to make Digital Diagnostics a world-class leader in healthcare diagnostics," said Michael Abramoff, MD, PhD, Founder, and Executive chairman of Digital Diagnostics.
+"I created autonomous AI and our first product, IDx-DR, to improve healthcare productivity and access and to reduce health disparities.
+As a retina specialist, I recognized the diabetic eye exam care gap, leading to patients showing up with permanent loss of vision that could have been avoided.
+IDx-DR is the solution to making the diabetic eye exam available at the point of care.
+The three of us are now expanding this diagnostic platform beyond the eye to close more care gaps for a variety of disease states, which is the underpinning of Digital Diagnostics.
+I'm honored that the Board agreed with my proposal to name John and Seth as co-founders, as IDx-DR is only the beginning, and we have an aggressive product development roadmap ahead of us to scale point-of-care diagnostics across specialties."

-Digital Diagnostics created IDx-DR, the autonomous AI diagnostic system for the detection of diabetic retinopathy (DR) and diabetic macular edema (DME) at the point-of-care.
-Only 15% of people with diabetes receive the recommended annual diabetic eye exam, and this lack of access is linked to widespread blindness, especially in Black and Hispanic populations.
-It leaves many with undiagnosed and untreated levels of disease, and a high risk of consequent visual loss and blindness.
+Digital Diagnostics flagship product, IDx-DR, is the autonomous AI diagnostic system for the detection of diabetic retinopathy and diabetic macular edema at the point-of-care.
+The product is the first FDA cleared autonomous AI in healthcare.
+Building on the ethical principles established during the creation and validation of IDx-DR, Digital Diagnostics continues to be guided by a mission to transform the quality, accessibility, equity, and affordability of healthcare.

+Bertrand and Rainford understand and embrace the complex ecosystem that healthcare is made up of, from patients, payors and providers to government agencies, health systems, academics, and private entities.

-Guided by the mission to transform quality, accessibility, equity and affordability of healthcare, Bertrand and Rainford recognize that increased distribution of IDx-DR and product development are key to the next advancements from Digital Diagnostics.
+"We are working on large-scale adoption of autonomous AI designed and built the right way to enable the advancements healthcare needs to ultimately improve the entire system, with patient outcomes at the forefront of that mission," said Rainford.
+"Our company also recognizes that increased distribution of IDx-DR and a deep product development pipeline are key to future advancements from Digital Diagnostics."

-"Seth and I remain grounded in removing the barriers in healthcare for patients and improving outcomes," said Bertrand.
-"We know that AI the right way is one way to do this.
-As we look to the future, we will remain a scientifically rigorous organization with a heart because we always put the patient first."
+"Seth and I remain grounded by the company vision to remove barriers in healthcare for patients and improve outcomes," said Bertrand.
+"We know what it takes to do AI the Right Way at scale.
+As we look to the future, we remain a scientifically rigorous organization with a heart dedicated to putting patient outcomes first."

 About Digital Diagnostics Inc.